Khachapuri, a traditional Georgian cheese bread rich with history from the Caucasus region, is a decadent and delicious rich appetizer.

 Visiting Georgia - Where Khachapuri Georgian Cheese Bread is From

+I’m going to be honest- of all the places on earth I dreamed of visiting, Tbilisi Georgia was NEVER at the top of my list.
 I had nothing to go off of, but Tbilisi was just never a place I had heard much about as a tourist destination- so when my brother-in-law announced he was going to hold his wedding in Georgia, I was a bit flummoxed.

+Was I ever wrong!
 Tbilisi, and the entire Georgian country, completely blew me away- and quickly topped my list of places I have ever travelled to and want to visit again and again.

-If you're a fan of history, Georgia is the perfect place to visit.
-From Soviet occupation and the Georgian independence (and subsequent recent war) with Russia, to ancient Christian sites - Georgia offers so many
+Tblisi is gorgeous, super affordable, very friendly to Americans, and full of things to do.
+If you’re a fan of history, Georgia is the perfect place to visit.
+From Soviet occupation and the Georgian independence (and subsequent recent war) with Russia, to ancient Christian sites – Georgia offers so many amazing things to see and do.

-Since Georgia is situated in the Caucasus mountain range, it is the perfect spot to see how trade routes from Asia and the Middle East mixed with Europe and Russia - and how each culture has left it's mark to create a uniquely delicious culinary experience you won't find anywhere else.
+If you’re interested in food history, Georgia is also fabulous to explore.
+Since Georgia is situated in the Caucasus mountain range, it is the perfect spot to see how trade routes from Asia and the Middle East mixed with Europe and Russia – and how each culture has left it’s mark to create a uniquely delicious culinary experience you won’t find anywhere else.

-Touring both Armenia and Georgia was such a treat for me - the foods are simple, rooted in rich history, and are outstandingly delicious.
-One of my friends who lives in Tbilisi jokes that Georgians made organic food fashionable long before it was "in" in the west - partially because they couldn't afford chemicals under communism - which has in turn resulted in some insanely delicious food unlike anything I've had anywhere else.
+One of my friends who lives in Tbilisi jokes that Georgians made organic food fashionable long before it was “in” in the west – partially because they couldn’t afford chemicals under communism – which has in turn resulted in some insanely delicious food unlike anything I’ve had anywhere else.

 You'll find a lot of "ugly" fruits and vegetables in Georgia, sold from small roadside stands or table-stands around town with farmers displaying their bounty - that are sweeter, crisper, and bursting with flavor unlike a lot of the "perfect" and pretty fruit you find the US.

+Georgia, and next-door neighbor Armenia are known to be the ancient homes of winemaking – with archaeological finds of winemaking tools dating back to 4,100 BC.
 There are many places in the Caucuses where you can see ancient winemaking relics, learn about the role of wine in early Christianity (especially thanks to Saint Nino, whose Monastery sits high above the Khaketi winemaking valley region).

-And, of course, we ate AMAZING food and got to enjoy the fabulous tradition of a Georgian Supra feast:
+And, of course, we ate AMAZING food and got to enjoy the fabulous tradition of a Georgian Supra feast: (which was prepared and hosted by my friend Lauren of Explorer Momma’s Mother in Law!!)

-Georgian Cheese Bread With Egg
+Georgian Egg Bread

 Ingredients

-- 2/3 cup warm water, 115 degrees
+- โ cup warm water, 115 degrees

-- 1 tsp. active dry yeast
+- 1 teaspoon active dry yeast

-- 1 tsp. kosher salt
+- 1 teaspoon kosher salt

-- 2 1 ?2 cups shredded Muenster cheese
+- 2 ยฝ cups shredded Muenster cheese

-- 1 1/4 cup crumbled feta cheese
+- 1 ยผ cup crumbled feta cheese

 - 2 eggs, optional OR 2 egg yolks (I prefer just the yolk)